 A Dutch study reviewed randomized controlled trials and found that the use of electric toothbrushes with oscillating, rotating heads for 3 months reduced gingivitis compared to manual brushing with a regular toothbrush.
 There was also some reduction in plaque, although it was not statistically significant.

 Whatever home remedies you try (for whatever ailment you're attempting to relieve) should always be discussed with your primary care physician.
-And the BEST REMEDY for gum disease really is regular cleanings at your dentist office and letting them help you asses your current oral health status and help you determine your best course of action.
+And the BEST REMEDY for gum disease really is brushing, flossing, and regular cleanings at your dentist office.
+Let us help you asses your current oral health status and help you determine your best course of action.